top of page

 About 90 countries, including over 80% of OECD countries such as Ireland, Sweden, New Zealand, Germany.
 Each country uses a proportional system designed for their needs.

 No. Among OECD countries a study over 50 years showed that the average number of elections in PR countries was 16 and winner-take-all countries it was 16.7.
 Most countries using PR are governed by stable, majority coalitions, although a single party can govern in a majority or minority, or with an agreement less formal than a coalition.
 When no party can win a 39% majority, the incentives change and parties are able to work together for the common good.

 Is PR unconstitutional?

-Will PR mean fringe parties (or “extremists”) get elected or hold the balance of power?
+Will PR mean fringe parties (or “extremists”) hold the balance of power?

 No. Most proportional systems which use a party list set a threshold needed for a party to qualify for seats, such as 5%.
 Any proportional model for Canada, being designed to accommodate our geography and desire to keep local representation, is probably going to set a higher bar than many PR systems in use.

 Do we need a referendum to pass PR?